50 Introduction

 The conversations about ethics, bias, and fairness in data science have intensified over the past decade.
 Yet, data analysis and decisions based on data are not a new phenomenon.
 What changed?
 Why is data ethics a hot button issue today?

-• More data is being collected and data owners want to know how their data is being used.
+More data are collected and data owners want to know how their data are used.

-• Internet-based data collection (web scraping, online questionnaires, social media feeds) can lead to large databases of unknown quality and representativeness.
+Internet-based data collection (web scraping, online questionnaires, social media feeds) can lead to large databases of questionable quality and representativeness.
 This raises questions about inherent bias in the data.
 It also raises questions about ownership and right to use these data.

 Example: Baker Institute: More Automation means More Inequality